 I maintain a list of more than a hundred titles, I call them Title Templates, they are of one to three words title, some slightly longer, scoured from everywhere, from the Internet Title Generators, Signs on the streets, Advertisement, Newspaper, etc..Any meaningful catchy sentences or words catches my attention, it will be considered for the template.

 This photo has a Path and a Bridge being predominant subjects, the template title is "Dream of Illusion", I change it to "Way of Illusion" as I want viewer to be lead by the path into the mist.

-Oxymoron or Contradictory Phrase could just save the day when you are so hard pressed for a meaningful title, here are the examples,
+Oxymoron or Contradictory Phrase are the dancing words that could just save the day when you are so hard pressed for a meaningful title, here are the interesting examples,

-I haven't come to this yet, though.. but I'll give it a simple title from what the picture is showing and move on, come back to name it another day.
+I haven't come to this yet, though.. but I'll give it a literal title from what the picture is showing, like " A girl holding a flower", "Big Blue house" or "Sunset at Marina" and the rest, and maybe, come back to name the way I want another day.